Advising Frequently Asked Questions

 If you aren’t sure about which elective to take, you should enroll in the course and attend the first couple of classes.
 You are required to go to the first lecture of any class you are interested in.
 You will have plenty of time to drop the class if you chose to do so.
 Please see the academic calendar for deadlines: https://www.brandeis.edu/registrar/calendar/fall18.html

-International master’s students need to complete two academic semesters in residence on an F1 Visa status to be eligible to gain CPT authorization and will enroll in CS 293G, which counts for one academic credit.
+International master’s students need to complete two academic semesters in residence on an F1 Visa status to be eligible to gain CPT authorization and will enroll in COSI 293G, which counts for one academic credit.
 Usually students enroll in this class during the summer in between their first and second year, once they have found an internship.
-For further details on procedure please firstname.lastname@example.org, and the ISSO Office at email@example.com.
+For further details, please see the COSI CPT Procedure.